 There are a few ways to get from Zagreb to Varazdin: train, bus, car or tour.
 It takes 3 hours to travel between the two cities by train and there are multiple departures daily.
 There are far fewer buses, but the trip by bus only takes 2 hours.
-If driving a car, the journey can be made in about an hour.
+If driving a car, the journey from Zagreb to Varazdin can be made in about an hour.

 Varazdin and Trakoscan Castle Tours

 The remains of the Old Town sit atop Tepec Hill – which is accessible via a short, but steep, climb.
-(Just follow the Gradna Stream from the center of Samobor to the base of Tepec Hill and start the trek.)
+Just follow the Gradna Stream from the center of Samobor to the base of Tepec Hill and start the trek.
 The Old Town (Stari Grad) is a stone shell of what it once was.
-We wandered through the remains then returned to the city via a path that featured The Stations of the Cross.
+We wandered through the remains then returned to the Samobor via a path that featured The Stations of the Cross.

 How To Get To Samobor

 The town of Krapina is best known for the ancient Neanderthal remains discovered on the hillside.
 A state-of-the-art museum details the findings that prove humans lived in the area 130,000 years ago.
-The town, however, is not only limited to the Neanderthal past.
+The town of Krapina, however, is not only limited to the Neanderthal past.
 With vine-covered hills and rising church steeples, Krapina is a pleasant, off-the-beaten-path day trip from Zagreb.
-We spent almost a full day in the city, exploring the town, churches and museum.
+We spent almost a full day in Krapina, exploring the cute town, lovely churches and fascinating museum.

 Krapina Neanderthal Museum